tngyo/md2epub/README.md

 The font is changed at the last paragraph as an example.

-<mark>This template uses the inline style for each element for now.</mark>
+__This template uses the inline style for each element for now.__

+For more information about using inline, internal CSS, and external CSS for markdown to Epub, read [here](https://www.riattosays.com/series/useful/md2epub/).
+Basically, external CSS will use the command like: `pandoc ... -c style.css`.

 This is probably all you need to get started to get your Epub book out.